-Over the past year, you may have heard about New York Medicaid recovery against a deceased nursing home patient’s jointly held property, retained life estates and interests in trusts.
-In 2011, New York legislation, administrative directives and emergency regulations expanded the definition of the “estate” that was subject to recovery by Medicaid (EER).
-That law was recently repealed.
+Over the past year, you may have heard about Medicaid recovery against a deceased nursing home patient’s jointly held property, retained life estates and interests in trusts.
+2011 state legislation, administrative directives and emergency regulations expanded the definition of the “estate” that was subject to recovery by Medicaid to non-probate assets.
+That law was recently repealed by the New York 2012-2013 budget bill.